MatGPereira/ides-settings/README.md

-# vsc-settings
+# IDEs-settings

-My personal Visual Studio Code user settings json settings
+Here all my current settings for Visual Studio Code are available